Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 # Object-Oriented Analysis

-Object-Oriented Programming is a popular topic in the world of Computer Science, but how did it come about?
-Thought leaders believe the world we live in is object-oriented and matching our programming style to the world we observe has benefits.
-I contend we have just finished building an object-oriented understanding of our problem space.
+Object-Oriented Programming is a popular topic in the world of Computer Science, but how did that come about?
+Thought leaders believe the world we live in is object-oriented and matching our code structure to the world we observe might have benefits.
+I contend we have just finished building an object-oriented understanding, or _Analysis_ of our problem space.
 Next, I'll show you how to turn that _Object-Oriented Analysis_ into an _Object-Oriented Design_ that makes the job of identifying actions and requirements for Algorithm X significantly easier than it probably seemed at first.

-# To Figure Out

-This might be the toughest Algorithm X puzzle on Codingame.
-Using the techniques covered so far, you can solve most of the test cases.
-However, Test Case 8: Advanced and Test Case 13: Expert are just too big to solve purely with backtracking.
-A little later in the playground, I will cover problem-space reduction, and I’ll revisit this puzzle with a few more ideas that might help you find the finish line.

-Let’s first talk about Test Cases 1 through 7, 9 and 10.
-They can all be solved with Algorithm X by following the processes covered in the Mrs. Knuth puzzles, but it will not be easy.

-Lot’s of challenging multiplicity.

-Algorithm X will generate multiple solutions for Test Cases 11 and 12 and you will need to determine which solution has a __single connected group__ of nodes.

-Backtracking is guessing.
-Using only logic, no backtracking at all, you can solve 1 – 8 and 10.

-Only a combination of pre-backtracking logic and Algorithm X can solve all the test cases.